AnaSfirlea/Toy-Language/README.md

 # Toy-Language
-An application that imitates the behavior of a mini-compiler.
+An application that imitates the behavior of a compiler.